webrocket/webrocket-home/docs/03-javascript/02-connection.md

 During the disconnection all the subscribed channels will be safely unsubscribed.
 Also all the events fired before disconnection will try to be delivered properly.

+### Connection problems

+It may happen, and for sure it will that WebSockets connection will be broken or client will just get disconnected from the server.
+In that situation `disconnected` event will be triggered, and it's programmer's responsibility to handle it properly.
+Here's an example:

+    $wr.on('connected', function() {
+       $('#disconnected_alert').hide();
+    });

+    $wr.on('disconnected', function() {
+        $alert = $('#disconnected_alert');
+        $alert.html('System is offline!
+Reconnecting...');
+        $alert.show();
+        $wr.reconnectAfter(5000);
+    });

+In this example, if we will get disconnected from the server then our handler will display information about it in some HTML box, and will try to reconnect with WebRocket after 5 seconds.

+This way more sophisticated handlers can be written.
+We can display interactive counter indicating how much time left to next reconnect or link to perform it immediately.
+To perform immediate reconnection `$wr.reconnect()` function can be used instead of `$wr.reconnectAfter()`.